2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Date PlatformPrice Grade

-Market activity data reveals how collector demand have evolved over the past year.
+Market activity data reveals how collector demand has evolved over the past year.

 Market Activity: 2003-P Sacagawea Dollar